egladysh/wxx/README.md

 C++11 or later

 ### Steps
-* Suppose you have cloned the source to [HOME]/work/wxx
+* Suppose you cloned to [HOME]/work/wxx
-* For out-of source, create a build folder in [HOME]/work, and go there.
+* For out-of-source, create a build folder in [HOME]/work, and go there.

 	$mkdir build

 	$cd build